TejasLamba2006/x-linux-rbt1/README.md

 - Details on transfer using the serial link, for Linux hosts, refer to [How to transfer a file over a serial console](https://wiki.st.com/stm32mpu/wiki/How_to_transfer_a_file_over_serial_console).
 For Windows hosts, refer to [How to transfer files to Discovery kit using Tera Term](https://wiki.st.com/stm32mpu/wiki/How_to_transfer_files_to_Discovery_kit_using_Tera_Term_on_Windows_PC).
 - Alternatively, user could transfer the files using an external USB drive.

-To quickly evaluate the X-LINUX-RBT1 package, developers may copy the contents of the "application" folder contained in the package to the `/usr/local/demo/application` folder on the STM32MP board using any of the above methods.
+To quickly evaluate the X-LINUX-RBT1 package, developers may copy the contents of the "applications" folder contained in the package to the `/usr/local/x-linux-rbt1` folder on the STM32MP board using any of the above methods.
 To ease this action, the deployment script present inside the "scripts" folder of the X-LINUX-RBT1 package can be used (if using a network connection to transfer the files).

 ```sh
 # Go to the scripts folder